siddhanth98/Overlay-network-simulator/project_documentation.md

   6. This process repeats through all nodes in the ring as they reconstruct their finger tables and in the end the detecting node will be pinged by its predecessor telling it to reconstruct.
 Here the detecting node uses a flag which it set when it detected the failure to know that its reconstruction is already completed and doesn't need to be performed again. **Note** that at any time only 1 node is stopped, so it cannot happen  that reconstruction of finger tables of multiple nodes happen concurrently in the ring as a result of multiple nodes failing at the same time.

-- In the end, every node will have reconstructed its finger tables to reflect the failure of the node in the chord ring, so that future requests are routed properly.<br><br>
+- In the end, every node will have reconstructed its finger tables to reflect the failure of the node in the chord ring, so that future requests are routed properly.

 ### Replication management in chord
 - Similar to how it is done in CAN, every node in the chord ring is programmed to periodically send its own set of movies to its predecessor node which will store in its set of movies, to provide a level of fault tolerance in the network.

 - As part of the fault tolerance, when a movie query request arrives at a node, it will check if its own set of movies, which include both its own movies as well it's successor node's movies, to avoid routing the request further in the chord ring.

-- This periodic replication time is configurable from the `app.REPLICATION_PERIOD` value, which specifies the minimum time in seconds between 2 replication messages by a single node.<br><br>
+- This periodic replication time is configurable from the `app.REPLICATION_PERIOD` value, which specifies the minimum time in seconds between 2 replication messages by a single node.

 ### Simulations
 - The simulation actor system has an aggregator actor which collects all successful (movie found) and failed (movie not found) client requests and writes the data to disk in `src/main/resources/outputs/aggregate.txt`, as well as the number of successful and failed requests made by each client in `src/main/resources/outputs/client_data.txt`.